revaturelabs/interviewquestions/Java/OOP/Interfaces.md

 ---

-4. What are the different types of methods can an Interface have?
+4. What methods can be created in Interface?

 - A.abstract
 - B.static